Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Related Work

 The technical and economic feasibility of drone-based inspection systems is analyzed in \citep{UseOfDronesPV2019}, the work estimates that the use of drones is cost-efficient for plants with an installed capacity of more than 50 MW.
 An overview of photovoltaic inspection using drones that emphasizes the importance of automating the inspection process to increase efficiency and reduce costs is provided in \citep{OverviewOnUAVPVInspection2021}.
 The study also points out the need for standardization of inspection procedures.
 A general overview of different technologies and sensors is provided in \citep{Kumar2018}.
 A data management system for digital mapping and monitoring of PV power plants was presented in \citep{pvManagement2019}.
 Other studies on autonomous aerial monitoring of PV power plants address optimal planning of the UAV flight path and execution of the inspection task \citep{RoboPV2022}.

 Thermal cameras have been widely used to detect temperature anomalies and identify defective PV cells and modules.
 Comprehensive reviews on PV power plant inspection based on aerial thermography are given in \citep{AutomaticPVinspectionReview2022, BommesPVinspectionReview2022, MICHAIL2024}.
 The inspection methodology presented in \citep{Lee2019} uses infrared sensors on board of UAVs to identify defective PV modules that are comparably hotter than other modules.
 A similar approach is adopted in \citep{PVFaultDetection2020}, where a combination of CNNs and support vector machines (SVMs) is used for fault detection.
-However, since both systems rely on pre-planned flight paths at higher altitudes, they suffer from limited autonomy and fail to acquire detailed thermal images.
+In \citep{sunmap2023} and \citep{cardoso2024}, SfM and multi-view stereo techniques were used to create terrain and surface models of the area and generate orthoimages.
+In both works, the detection of defective PV modules was performed on these orthoimages by applying different contour detection and thresholding operations.
+However, these systems rely on pre-planned flight paths at higher altitudes, they suffer from limited autonomy, and fail to acquire detailed thermal images.

 A computer vision tool for the semi-automatic extraction of PV modules from thermographic UAV videos was presented in \citep{BommesPVHawk2021}.
 The tool is used to collect a large-scale dataset that contains 4.3 million IR images of 107,842 PV modules from thermographic videos of seven different PV plants.
 The dataset is used to train a deep convolutional neural network classifier ResNet-50 \citep{resnet50_2016} to detect and classify ten common module anomalies.
 In their other work \citep{BommesGeoreferencing2022}, the authors use Mask R-CNN detections \citep{maskRCNN2017} from infrared images for mapping and georeferencing of PV modules using structure-from-motion.
 However, the presented works do not address real-time UAV localization or autonomous navigation, as only videos captured from manual drone operation are processed.